This is a collaborative post or advertisement.

 The Great Debate

-The major consideration in both cases is that the studies on ketogenic diets are still emerging.
-There aren’t many large scale studies or fancy statistical analyses at the moment, but there are several randomized controlled trials which are a very good source of evidence.
+The major consideration in both cases is that studies on ketogenic diets are still emerging.
+There aren’t many large-scale studies or fancy statistical analyses at the moment, but there are several randomized controlled trials which are a very good source of evidence.

 What Exactly Does “Good For Your Heart” Mean?